 The City of Hialeah is unique in the sense that it has created a united community of support for individuals with special needs.
 When combined, its programs serve a broad range of age groups in order to reach as much of the population as possible:

-Project SEARCH caters to special needs high school students who are up for graduation and seeking employment.
+Project SEARCH and VICTORY caters to special needs high school students who are up for graduation and seeking employment.

 The Special Population Program serves developmentally disabled adults from ages 18 to 65.